Exchange Programme for

 and Funding

-The training starts in the second half of the year and lasts for three months.
-The fellow receives a grant (€3.500,-) upon the completion of the training, the delivery of a final report and the submission of original flight tickets and accommodation receipts.
+The training will start in the second half of the year in accordance with the training center and last for three months.
+The scholarship must be completed by the end of 2025.
+The scholar will receive a grant (€3.500,-) upon completion of the training, delivery of a final report and submission of original flight tickets and accommodation receipts.
 The grant is intended to contribute in part to travel and accommodation expenses during the training period.
 ESOR cannot guarantee that the grant will cover these costs in full.
-During the period of the training the fellow is responsible for covering his/her expenses and his/her own health insurance.
+During the training period the scholar is responsible for covering their expenses and their own health insurance.
 The training itself is offered for free.
 Please note that in particular cases administrative charges may arise, which are to be covered by the grant.

 programme structure

-Based on weekly training programme modules, the trainee will familiarise him/herself with the institution’s imaging equipment.
-He/She will then learn to handle children in all modalities in radiological practice, followed by case-by-case hands-on teaching on routine clinical cases with different modalities from experienced staff.
-With supervision of a wide range of pathology at the end of the training programme the trainee should be proficient in discussing the appropriate imaging modalities and imaging technique with referring clinicians and be able to interpret different paediatric examinations on his/her own.
+Based on weekly training programme modules, the trainee will familiarise themself with the institution’s imaging equipment.
+They will then learn to handle children in all modalities in radiological practice, followed by case-by-case practical teaching on routine clinical cases with different modalities from experienced staff.
+With supervision of a wide range of pathology at the end of the training programme the trainee should be proficient in discussing the appropriate imaging modalities and imaging technique with referring clinicians and be able to interpret different paediatric examinations on their own.

-In non-native English speaking training centres teaching would be in English, while major radiological conferences and reporting may be in the local language.
+Training in non-native English speaking centres is in English, but radiological conferences and reporting may be in the local language.
 Some knowledge of the local language may be an advantage.

 The trainee will be able to observe clinical activities, but will not have direct patient care responsibilities.

-It is the trainee’s responsibility to communicate with the centre regarding the details of the training and whether more responsibilities than observer status can be obtained.
-ESOR solely acts as facilitator and coordinator between the training centre and the trainee.
+It is the trainee’s responsibility to communicate with the centre should the trainee want greater responsibilities.
+ESOR acts solely as a facilitator and coordinator between the training centre and the trainee.

 Certification